-\begin{Remark} A hint for the composition of the matrix~\eqref{eq:matrix-for-cycle} is provided by the following identity:

-which realises the equation~\eqref{eq:cycle-def-compl} of a cycle. \end{Remark}
+which realises the equation~\eqref{eq:cycle-def-compl} of a cycle. \end{remark}

-The both identif\/ications \(Q\) and \(M\) are straightforward.
-Indeed, a point \((k, l, n, m)\in\Space{P}{3}\) equally well represents (as soon as \(\sigma \), \(\bs\) and \(s\) are already f\/ixed) both the equation~\eqref{eq:cycle-def-1} and the ray of matrix~\eqref{eq:matrix-for-cycle}.
-Thus for f\/ixed \(\sigma \), \(\bs\) and \(s\) one can introduce the correspondence between quadrics and matrices shown by the horizontal arrow on the following diagram:
+The both identifications \(Q\) and \(M\) are straightforward.
+Indeed, a point \((k, l, n, m)\in\Space{P}{3}\) equally well represents (as soon as \(\sigma \), \(\bs\) and \(s\) are already fixed) both the equation~\eqref{eq:cycle-def-1} and the ray of matrix~\eqref{eq:matrix-for-cycle}.
+Thus for fixed \(\sigma \), \(\bs\) and \(s\) one can introduce the correspondence between quadrics and matrices shown by the horizontal arrow on the following diagram: